oilprint/tech_group/README.md

 🎨🖥️ Project Name: Redesign of Educational Center Website

-🖥️ About the Project:
+🖥️<h3> About the Project: </h3>
-Course Information: Visitors can explore descriptions of the offered courses, their structure, and objectives.
+This project is a website for an educational center that offers a wide range of educational courses and programs.
+Developed and implemented using React technology, this website is designed to provide information about available courses, services, and other useful information for potential students.

+🛠️📱Functionality
+📄 Information about the Center: Visitors can access comprehensive information about the educational center, including its mission, history, and facilities.
+⌛ Available Courses with Detailed Syllabus: Detailed descriptions of the available courses, including syllabus, learning objectives, and requirements, are provided for prospective students.
+📲Contact Information: Users can find contact details, such as phone numbers, email addresses, and physical addresses, to reach out to the center for inquiries or assistance.

-Responsive Design: The site is designed to be responsive to ensure easy viewing on all devices, including mobile phones and tablets.
+🛠️📱Responsive Design: The site is designed to be responsive to ensure easy viewing on all devices, including mobile phones and tablets.
 Functional features include:

-🛠️📱Technologies:
-his project was developed using the following technologies:
+🛠️Technologies: his project was developed using the following technologies:

 React: Used to create an interactive user interface.
 HTML/CSS: For the structure and styles of the website.